ijhoskins/satmut_utils/README.md

 1. sim
 2. call

-satmut_utils commands are designed to simulate and call variants in paired-end, targeted RNA-seq datasets.
+satmut_utils commands are designed to simulate and call variants in paired-end, targeted RNA-sequencing reads.
 That is, alignments for a single transcript are expected.

 [Installation](#Installation)